-Courses related to the BC-CCM cover techniques of composition with digital tools and instruments, theories and implementation of sound processing and synthesis, design and creation of new digital music and multimedia performance instruments (including software programming and electronic hardware design), audio production, history and aesthetics of experimental music and sound art, and creative collaboration.
+Courses related to the BC-CCM cover techniques of composition with digital tools and instruments, composition of music for visual media, theories and implementation of sound processing and synthesis, design and creation of new digital music and multimedia performance instruments (including software programming and electronic hardware design), audio production, history and aesthetics of experimental music and sound art, and creative collaboration.

-In addition to scholarship and pedagogy, the BC-CCM serves the Brooklyn College community by operating an expertly staffed computer music lab with regularly scheduled hours when classes are in session, providing access for students to learn technological tools, nurture ideas, and develop collaborations.
+In addition to scholarship and pedagogy, the BC-CCM serves the Brooklyn College community by operating a computer music lab with regularly scheduled hours when classes are in session, providing access for students to learn technological tools, nurture ideas, and develop collaborations.

-The street address for Brooklyn College is 2900 Bedford Avenue in Flatbush, Brooklyn, New York 11210.
-Roosevelt Hall, where the Center for Computer Music resides, is alongside Bedford Avenue on the West Quad of campus.
+Brooklyn College is located at 2900 Bedford Avenue in the Flatbush section of Brooklyn, New York.
+The Center for Computer Music is housed in Roosevelt Hall, situated on Bedford Avenue on the West Quad of campus.
 Zoom in the map below to identify Roosevelt Hall.